icosalogic/inverter_design_manual/README.md

 ![Example residential electrical usage](media/usage_20250626.png)

-Aggregating this data for a whole year and plotting a histogram of KW used per minute yeilds the following graph.
+Aggregating this data for a whole year and plotting a histogram of KW used per minute yields the following graph.

 ![Residential usage histogram](media/usage_histogram_2024.png)